rm-hull/luma.led_matrix/doc/python-usage.rst

 Examples
 ^^^^^^^^
-Ensure you have followed the installation instructions below.
+Ensure you have followed the installation instructions in the next section.
 Run the example code as follows::

   $ sudo python examples/matrix_demo.py